Styyx1/Ruvaak-Readme/README.md

 ### Help, my gear broke

 If your equipment got damaged or destroyed, visit a blacksmith to temper it, or temper it yourself at the right crafting station for your equipment type.
+Feel free to set the rate of your equipment degradation as high/low as you like it in the ``Breakable Equipment MCM``

 ### Tweaking the Game Settings